 Anyone researching this topic has most likely come across a variety of methods.
 I’ll briefly describe some different methods here, and give some pros/cons.

-Con – will likely remove good metal from the parts
+- Con – will likely remove good metal from the parts.
+Can’t get to hard to reach places like nooks and crevices in the tools.

 Why use Citric Acid over other rust removal techniques